A couple of years back, there were 2 chaps dominating the world of Facebook ads.

 For example, Copyhackers (who produce incredible courses on copywriting).

-I bought their 7-figure launches course (I’d highly recommend it) which focuses primarily on email.
+I bought their 7-figure launches course (which I’d highly recommend) which focuses primarily on email.
 However, I could have also bought into courses on…

 - Sales pages